AlexanderOtavka/ride-board/README.md

 Contributions welcome!
 To avoid over-permissioning, please create a fork of this repository, then submit pull requests as usual.

+## Setting Local Environment Variables

+There are some secrets or local defaults you may wish to override in your environment without committing them to git.
+Copy `.env.local.example` to `.env.local` and modify it to fit your needs.

 ## Starting the Dev Server

 This project uses [Docker](https://www.docker.com/products/docker-desktop), so you will need to install that.
 Configure the database by running `docker-compose run web rails db:setup`.
 Then just run `docker-compose up` from the project root to start the server at http://localhost:3000.